nguyennk/moonlight-blade-eng-patch/README.md

 # How to install?

-Download the latest patch from release section https://github.com/nguyennk/moonlight-blade-eng-patch/releases
+Download the latest patch from [Release](https://github.com/nguyennk/moonlight-blade-eng-patch/releases) section

 Make copy of TableBin.sfc and UI-TW.sfc for restore purpose later